bjssacademy/fundamentals-clean-code/02thinkingsmall.md

 Sorry you had to see that.
 It's something all rookies must go through to qualify.
 We actually see a lot of that style of coding from applicants to the BJSS Academy, during their Codility test.

+To be fair, you will see a _whole lot worse_ over your career.
+This is just a textbook example.
+Wait until you get a few pages of nested nonsense that scrolls of the end of the page!

 Let's assume the above code works.

 Can we simplify it?